-Nikolai Demidenko and Evgeny Kissin perform Chopin's piano concertos in Warsaw on the occasion of the 200th birthday of Frédéric Chopin.
+Nikolaï Demidenko and Evgeny Kissin perform Chopin's two Piano Concertos in celebration of the Polish composer's 200th birthday.

-In 2010, the entire musical world paid tribute to the great Polish composer and pianist.
-Yet, one of the highlights of this season was undeniably the gala concert given in Warsaw on the occasion of the 200th birthday of Frédéric Chopin.
-Two of the greatest pianists, Nikolai Demidenko and Evgeny Kissin performed respectively Chopin's Piano Concerto No. 1 in E Minor, Op.
-11 and Piano Concerto No. 2 in F Minor, Op.
-21 next to the Warsaw Philharmonic Orchestra under the baton of the Polish conductor Antoni Wit.
-The evening was a great success, and truly a gift for Chopin lovers all over the world.
+In 2010, the musical world paid homage to Frédéric Chopin.
+Among the many celebrations, one of the highlights was a gala given in Warsaw on the French-Polish composer and pianist's 200th birthday.
+As part of the occasion, the two great pianists Nikolaï Demidenko and Evgeny Kissin performed respectively Chopin's Piano Concerto No. 1 in E minor, Op.
+11, and Piano Concerto No. 2 in F minor, Op.
+21, side by side with the Warsaw Philharmonic Orchestra under the direction of Antoni Wit.
+An unforgettable evening for all those in love with Chopin's music!

 The first solo piano recital in the BBC Proms's history (1997)